var-bp/react-micro-frontends-root/README.md

 The primary goal of this project is to provide a stable foundation upon which to build modern web applications.
 Its purpose is not to dictate your project structure or to demonstrate a complete real-world application, but to provide a set of tools intended to make front-end development robust, easy, and, most importantly, fun.

+## Micro Frontends

+Good frontend development is hard.
+Scaling frontend development so that many teams can work simultaneously on a large and complex product is even harder.
+In [this](https://martinfowler.com/articles/micro-frontends.html) article we'll describe a recent trend of breaking up frontend monoliths into many smaller, more manageable pieces, and how this architecture can increase the effectiveness and efficiency of teams working on frontend code.
+As well as talking about the various benefits and costs, we'll cover some of the implementation options that are available, and we'll dive deep into a full example application that demonstrates the technique.

 ## Tips & Tricks
 - [favicon generator](https://www.favicon-generator.org/)
 - compression